 Update May 31, 2020: 1:15 a.m.
 A curfew has been issued starting at 1:30 a.m. by the City Manager.
 Shortly before midnight, Union Bank and Chase Bank in downtown La Mesa were burned.
-The Randall Lamb architectural firm is also on fire.
+The Randall Lamb historic building is also on fire.
 More stores have been looted, including Walmart and Target at Grossmont Center and shops in the La Mesa Springs shopping center.

 Emergency vehicles in flames; protesters tear gassed after armored vehicle hit with rocks and bottles